 Data are available via FTP.

-Tools for reading and displaying the snow melt onset files are available via FTP.
-Included are tools to extract the files; display, extract and export the data; determine geolocation (geocoordinates) of data; and masking tools that limit the influence of non-snow melt data values.
+Included are tools to display, extract, and export the data; determine geolocation (geocoordinates) of data; and masking tools that limit the influence of non-snow melt data values.
 Table 7 lists the tools that can be used with this data set.
 For a comprehensive list of all polar stereographic tools and for more information, see the Polar Stereographic Data Tools Web page.

 |Tool Type||Tool File Name|